antononcube/Raku-Markdown-Grammar/README.md

 I am most interested in generating Mathematica notebooks from Markdown.

-I have written fair amount of Raku-related Markdown documents.
+I have written a fair amount of Raku-related Markdown documents.
 Many of those Markdown documents were generated from Mathematica notebooks using [M2MD](https://github.com/kubaPod/M2MD), [JPp1].
 But of course, most of the time, further changes and embellishments were made over those Markdown documents.